whopio/next-app-middleware/README.md

 ## file conventions

-unless stated otherwise can be in any segment of the app directory.
+NOTE: unless stated otherwise can be in any segment of the app directory.

 ### middleware.{ts,js}

 Middlewares will be called first when a request reaches its segment.
 A `MiddlewareHandlerResult` can be returned to intercept the request and stop the handler chain early.
-If the middleware returns `void` execution continues normally.
+If the middleware returns `void`, execution continues normally.

 ```ts
 const middleware: MiddlewareHandler = (req, res) => {